usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

   - Arrive on time and attend for the entire session.
   - Listen and dialog with each other respectfully.
-  - Participate in live polls and surveys in a timely manner.
+  - Participate in breakroom activities.
   - Need a break?
-Wait until the scheduled breaks if possible.
-There will either be two 10 minute breaks or one 15 minute break each lecture.
+Turn off the video and mute yourself.

 It will always be OPTIONAL whether you wish to enable your audio and/or video.
 When enabling your audio and/or video, keep in mind the following:

-  - The main livestream is sometimes recorded for students unable to attend live.
-If you enable your audio and/or video, it is possible it will be part of the password- protected recording.
+  - The main livestream is recorded for students unable to attend live.
+If you enable your audio and/or video, it is possible it will be part of the  recording.
   - Consider enabling your audio and video during small group breakout rooms or when asking a question live.
   - Keep your microphone muted unless speaking.
   - If you choose to enable your video, please make sure to present yourself appropriately (dressed as you would be in the classroom) and double-check your background environment (for example, clean up laundry, trash).